Q: Will financial aid pay for classes that I repeat?

 Q: What happens if I drop or withdraw from my classes?

-A: If you withdraw from your classes some or all of the financial aid may be returned to the appropriate federal or state agency.
-Whenever you drop or withdraw from courses, you should contact the Student Service Center to determine how it will impact your financial aid.
+A: If you withdraw from your classes some or all of the financial aid may be returned to the appropriate federal agency.
+Whenever you drop or withdraw from courses, you should contact the Financial Aid Office to determine how it will impact your financial aid.

-Q: What can I do if I (or my parents) become unemployed?
+Q: What can I do if I become unemployed?

-A: If you experience life altering changes (job loss, job change, death of parent, etc.) we may be able to help.
-Pick up or request a Special Circumstance Appeal Form from the Student Service Center and complete it.
-Return the form and all required documentation to the Student Service Center for review.
+A: If you experience life altering changes (job loss, job change, etc.) we may be able to help.
+Pick up or request a Special Circumstance Appeal Form from the Financial Aid Office and complete it.
+Return the form and all required documentation to the Finanacial Aid Office for review.
 You will be notified via your Marygrove College email account of the decision.

-Q: How does the MET contract affect my financial aid eligibility?
+Q: How does the Michigan Education Trust (MET) contract affect my financial aid eligibility?

-A: Your MET contract does not affect your federal and state scholarship and grant financial aid.
+A: Your MET contract does not affect your federal financial aid.
 Your loan eligibility may be reduced.